onozaty/prisma-schema-fixer/README.md

   - `plural`: Plural
 - `func`: A custom function to transform.
   - `(value: string, target: { name: string }) => string`
+    - This allows the addition of a prefix.

 Using the following rule: